May 26, 2026

 • Take the GRE and prepare well to minimize the need for retakes.

-• Request letters of recommendation from individuals who know you well.
+• Request letters of recommendation from healthcare professionals who know you well.

 • Begin drafting your personal statement, drawing on personal experiences, academic history, and clinical exposure.